 There is another option.
 While this option is a bit tedious, it does save your presentation: Cupcake Wrappers.
 I’m now very into cupcake wrappers, especially since you’re free to make your own in any design or color you can find.
 I even included a cupcake wrapper template in my upcoming book.

 But wait!
 I have another problem.
 Lately, I’m into mini cupcakes.
 Minis are the perfect size for little hands (my kid’s little hands, I do not have little hands, I have long, spindly fingers) and double as portion (and sugar) control.
 Templates for regular-sized cupcake wrappers are scattered all about the internet, but I couldn’t find one for mini cupcakes.
-So using very complicated math skills that involved percentages, inches and lots of eyeballing, I made a template for mini cupcake wrappers.
+So using very complicated math skills that involved percentages, inches and lots of eyeballing, I made a mini cupcake wrapper template.

 So if you’ve experienced a similar fruitless search, then here ya’ go.
-CLICK HERE for the template.
+CLICK HERE for the mini cupcake wrapper template.

-1. Print out the template on white, letter-size paper.
+1. Print out the mini cupcake wrapper template on white, letter-size paper.

 2. Cut out the template.